 This award aims to recognise individuals who display excellent potential within the Local Government web and digital sector.
 The award recognises that people are an important asset in adding value to an organisation and to the achievement of its goals.

 The recipient of this award will have the opportunity to undertake professional development in order to enhance their career and the skills they have to offer their Council by attending an established web related conference / course.
-Refer to the ‘Prizes’ section on page 3 of the Guidelines and Information document for details on options available to this year’s award recipient.
+Refer to the ‘Prizes’ section in the Guidelines and Information document for details on options available to this year’s award recipient.

-Nominees for the Online Services Professional Development Award need to be an employee of a local authority throughout the entire duration of the award process.
-This includes the time of the 2013 ALGIM Online Services Symposium and the conference / course that the successful recipient chooses to attend, to maintain eligibility.
-The award prize is non transferable should the recipient no longer be an employee of a local authority.
+- Nominees for the ALGIM Web & Digital Professional Development Award need to be an employee of a local authority throughout the entire duration of the award process.
+This includes the time of the 2014 ALGIM Web & Digital Symposium and the conference / course that the successful recipient chooses to attend, to maintain eligibility.
+The award prize is non-transferable should the recipient no longer be an employee of a local authority.

 - In addition to the above information, please include a brief biographical outline of the nominee, including education, employment and other activities.

 - Any / all additional supporting material, media and references that help to provide a clear understanding of your entry must be emailed to firstname.lastname@example.org.
 We ask that you consider the size of any such supplementary information when submitting your entry (max 5MB per email).